solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 5. Select **Run** from the toolbar menu to execute the SQL command.

    ![The Synapse Studio toolbar is displayed with the Run button selected.](media/lab5_synapsestudioqueryruntoolbarmenu.png)

+6. You may now close the query tab, when prompted choose **Discard all changes**.

 ## Task 7 - Access Control to Synapse SQL Pools